What you need to know before building sheds, roof gardens, and other structures

 What are building codes for?
 What do they cover?

-Building Codes are used to ensure minimum standards for safety of occupants and the protection of life and property from avoidable hazards such as fires or structural failures.
+Building Codes are used to ensure minimum standards for safety of occupants and to protect life and property from avoidable hazards such as fires or structural failures.
 They address all aspects of new construction and remodeling.
 Codes have been written and refined by committees over decades and carry the weight of law when adopted by state, county, and city government.
-In Philadelphia, the building code is based on the model rules of the International Code Council.
+If you are building a structure as part of your garden or farm, you have to follow these codes.

 What code governs buildings in Philadelphia?